 Your staff should be familiar with all Centers for Medicare & Medicaid Services (CMS) and private payer coding standards.
 Encourage your team to share important updates with the entire practice as information becomes available.
 This will help everyone within your practice to be on the same page.
 This can also reduce any surprises when it comes to the constantly changing medical coding environment.

 An effective method to minimizing denials is to have your front office staff receive prior authorization for every service that is required.
-In this manner, your staff can work ahead of time to ensure that each patient has the insurance available so that the service can be delivered with confidence of being covered.
-This becomes especially important as patients tend to change insurance providers.
+This way your staff can work ahead of time to ensure that each patient has the insurance available so that the service can be delivered with the confidence of being covered.
+This becomes especially important as patients may change insurance providers every so often.

 Don’t let a small mistake cost your practice time and money.
-Checking each claim for accuracy can seem like a lot of work, but avoiding the need to rework claims due to errors will pay off in the long term.
-With that being said, errors may happen, but missing a deadline however, should not.
+Checking each claim for accuracy may seem like a lot of work, but avoiding the need to rework claims due to errors will pay off in the long term.
+With that being said, errors may happen but missing a deadline, however, should not.
 Your denial rate from untimely filing should be 0%.

-Boost the financial health and productivity of your practice.
+Improve the financial health and productivity of your medical practice.

 Let us handle your dental eligibility verification and back office operations.

 Watch our client testimonials to hear what our biggest supporters have to say.